wprender/cloudbreak-docs/docs/openstack-image.md

 > Alternatively, instead of using the pre-built cloud images, you can install Cloudbreak Deployer on your own VM.
 See [install the Cloudbreak Deployer](onprem.md) for more information.

+##Download the Cloudbreak Deployer image

-You can download the latest pre-configured Cloudbreak deployer image for OpenStack with the following script in the following section.
+You can download the latest pre-configured Cloudbreak Deployer image for OpenStack with the following script in the following section.

 Please make sure you opened the following ports on your virtual machine: